Real McCoy (band)

-Real McCoy is a German Eurodance and pop music project best known for hit singles "Another Night", "Automatic Lover (Call for Love)", "Run Away", "Love & Devotion", "Come and Get Your Love", "One More Time" and the multi-platinum album Another Night.
+Real McCoy is a German Eurodance and pop music project best known for their hit singles throughout the mid-1990s: "Another Night", "Automatic Lover (Call for Love)", "Run Away", "Love & Devotion", "Come and Get Your Love", and "One More Time".
+Their first U.S. album Another Night went multi-platinum and charted in countries around the world.

 History

 1989–1990: Early success in Germany

 The Real McCoy project (originally known in Europe as M.C.
 Sar & the Real McCoy) was the result of the successful collaboration between record producers Juergen Wind (J. Wind), and Frank Hassas (Quickmix), plus the rapper Olaf Jeglitza (O-Jay), under their music production company Freshline Records.
 Wind and Hassas wrote and produced the project's main hits between 1990 and 1994 at Wind Studios B.C. in Spandau, Berlin.
 Traditionally, Jeglitza was given additional producer credits alongside Wind and Hassas as J. Wind, Quickmix & O. Jeglitza for Freshline.
 In reality, Jeglitza only had a minor songwriting role on the team, and strictly provided rap vocals for the song productions.
 In 1993, he became the front man of the project.

 The first single from the project was a cover version of the hit "Pump Up the Jam" by Technotronic featuring new rap verses from Jeglitza.
 The single was released in 1989 and distributed by ZYX Records in Germany where it reached No. 16 on the singles chart.
 Following the unexpected success of the single, Wind took over the management of Freshline Records, and became the leading producer and composer behind the project.
 The follow-up releases were hip house style records.
 "It's On You" debuted in 1990 and became a top hit in Germany and a success in other European territories.
 The single was particularly successful in France, where it had earned silver status for selling 200,000 units.
 The growing success of the two singles motivated ZYX Records to request a live act, and a music video for "It's On You".
 A Frenchman of African descent named George Shampro Mario was hired to be M.C.
 Sar, and to act as the front man and rapper for the project.
 Unbeknownst to the public, he was really a lip-sync artist, who was miming the rap vocals of Jeglitza for the live performances and the music video.
 During this early stage of the project, Jeglitza remained completely anonymous.
-The American singer, Patricia Petersen (Patsy), sang the choruses on the single and fronted the project with Mario.
+American singer Patricia "Patsy" Petersen sang the choruses on the single and fronted the project with Mario.
 Four more singles ("Don't Stop", "Make a Move", "Let's Talk About Love", and "No Showbo") and an album (On the Move!) were later released.
 Each of these follow-up releases failed commercially.
 In 1992, Freshline ended their relationship with ZYX Records.